mohd-akram/jify/README.md

 jify
 ====

-jify is an experimental library for querying large (< 4GB) JSON files.
+jify is an experimental library for querying large (GBs) JSON files.
 It does this by first indexing the required fields.
 It can also be used as an append-only database.